November 8, 2025 | 1:00 pm - 4:00 pm

 The First Aid Meet is an event that challenges Scouts in troops to perform first aid in simulated real-life situations.
 Patrols compete in practical first aid problems, displaying hands-on skills from the Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
-Patrols can also compete at the
+Patrols can also compete at the council First Aid Meet.

 Registration

-The troop leadership should register each patrol for the first aid meet.
-There is no cost to participate.
 Each patrol must provide at least one Scouter or Scout parent to serve as a judge or proctor.

 Register